 Photos showing the school as it was in the early 1930s recently came to light in the Head's office.
 There is a lovely shot of South Court (the front of the school), which looks pretty much unchanged, although the young sapling in the middle of the grass has now grown into the large blue cedar that shades the main drive.
 It was one of three attempts to replace a large sequoia, which towered over the front of the school from the 1890s but inexplicably died in1934.

 The new classroom block extended across the back of the Quad, and itself had two wings at the rear, forming a courtyard, or 'North Court'.
-The Physics and Chemistry labs moved from the old 1892 Ransom Science block, which stood roughly where the current dining hall and staff room stand, into the east wing new building (where Drama and Music are now based), and one of the photos shows a well-equipped Chemistry laboratory.
+The Physics and Chemistry labs moved from the old 1892 Ransom Science block, which stood roughly where the current dining hall and archway stand, into the east wing new building (where Art is now based), and one of the photos shows a well-equipped Chemistry laboratory.
 Geography students also were able to enjoy far more comfortable surroundings in the new building, having been housed since the early 1900s in a wooden or corrugated iron classroom somewhere to the right rear of the original school building.